(Website, Twitter, Facebook)

-Published by Penguin Group on August 26th 2014
+Published by HarperCollins on September 23rd 2014

 - I received this book for free in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Angel Killer: Tour Stop + Review